USACE-Cloud-Compute/cc-home/docs/compute-file.md

   - `event`: This section of the configuration is an object, although currently only one parameter "compute-manifests" is required.
 Similar to plugins, the `compute-manifests` is an unordered list of the compute manifests files that make up this event.
 The files can be referenced via relative or absolute paths.

   - `generator`: USACE Cloud Compute introduced the concept of event generators to provide a high degree of flexibility when running stochastic simulations.
 Event generators take a single event (i.e. DAG) and create multiple jobs from it then sending each individual job into the compute provider.
 The individual kinds of event generators and their respective configurations are presented below.
     - `list event generator`: This is the most simple event generator and is simply a list of events with each event being an individual DAG.
 If an event generator is not configured, this will be used and will run the event a single time with an event identifier of 0.
-There is no way to add multiple events to the `list event generator` using the CLI tools, but the generator can be accessed using the cloud-compute library and cloud compute golang sofrtware development kit.
+There is no way to add mulitple events to the `list event generator` using the CLI tools, but the generator can be accessed using the cloud-compute library and cloud compute golang sofrtware development kit.

     - `array event generator`: The array event generator will take a single DAG and send jobs with event identifiers between a specific set of values.
 For example if you are running 1000 simulations of the same dag, you can configura a single array event generator so send all of the jobs in a single action.
 Array event generators must be configured in the compute file and include the following configuration parameters:
       | Parameter | Description | Sample Value |